phylum-dev/documentation/docs/knowledge_base/dependency_file_exclusion.md

 ## GitHub App

-The [Phylum GitHub App][gh_app] does not currently offer a flexible method for identifying dependency file exclusions.
+The [Phylum GitHub app][gh_app] does not currently offer a flexible method for identifying dependency file exclusions.
 It does account for the existence of [a `.phylum_project` file][phylum_project_file].
 The downside of this approach is that it is an allowlist, with no current mechanism for specifying exclusions.
 Every file to be included in analysis has to be listed in the `.phylum_project` file in order to ensure those not listed are not included.

+## Phylum Web App

+The [Phylum web app][phylum_ui] can be used to specify individual lockfiles (it does not handle manifests) to analyze.
+Lockfile selection is a manual process so excluding files means simply not selecting them.

 ## Examples